 The Reverend Matthew Duckett

-The Reverend Matthew Duckett has been Priest-in-Charge of St Peter-le-Poer, Friern Barnet since 2013, and before that was curate in the parish of Old St Pancras.
+The Reverend Matthew Duckett has been Priest-in-Charge of St Matthias Colindale since 2018.
+Before that he was Priest-in-Charge of St Peter-le-Poer, Friern Barnet, and served his curacy in the parish of Old St Pancras.

 His interests include the works of Rene Girard, and travelling in Italy.

 The Reverend Prebendary Philip Chester

 Fr Philip is the Vicar of St Matthew's, Westminster.
 He read Law at Birmingham University, trained for ordination at Durham University, and served as a curate in Shrewsbury before joining the team at St Martin in the Fields in 1985.

 From 1988 he was Chaplain to King's College, London, until his appointment to St Matthew's in 1995.